 What To Pack On A Stag Do

-Stag Do Advice
+Stag Do Ideas

 Before I headed off on a stag do to Budapest over the weekend, I quickly had a look on our website to find details on what I should pack.
 I then shamefully realised we hadn’t yet written a blog post on what to pack for a stag do, so lo and behold, here I give you my packing list of all the essentials you shouldn’t leave behind, as well as a list of things you probably should leave behind.
 This covers everything from the bare necessities to the legendary pranks.